 What Work is Involved?

 - Traffic Team – The Traffic Team is the most important volunteer team on the whole festival site, and is concerned with the smooth flow of traffic in to, through, and back out of the festival site.
-Find out more here
+We are currently reviewing our traffic team recruitment, and more details will be available in February.

 - Site Stewarding Team – The Site Stewarding Team carries out a variety of functions across the whole site, with the focus on keeping a watchful eye on the festival guests to help ensure that the festival runs safely and smoothly.